hielkema/postco/README.md

 Change the URI (https://snowstorm.test-nictiz.nl/) to your own preferred Snowstorm server (https://github.com/IHTSDO/snowstorm/) in all files in the folder vue/src/components/templateFrontend/.
 Using the default snowstorm server for anything other than very infrequent testing is not allowed.

 # Contributions
 This service has been created as a proof of concept by people with an interest in postcoordination.
-We are not trained software developers, and will definitely have made some mistakes.
+Not all of us are trained software developers, and will definitely have made some mistakes.

 First things first: we *welcome all contributions to the project*.
 Be it philosophical in nature or by improving the codebase.